joshuagenders/Lupi/Lupi.Examples/README.md

     holdFor: 5m
 ```

-## I want to run tests at a specific rate, run as many threads as necessary
+## I want to run tests at a specific rate, Lupi - please run as many threads as necessary
 ```yaml
 concurrency:
     openWorkload: true